Cardiacs: Fundraisers and related activities

-2020–2023: Death of Tim Smith, Tim Quy, and other activities
+2020–2023: Death of Tim Smith; "Vermin Mangle"

 Following twelve years of living with dystonia, Smith died on 21 July 2020, with his death announced on Cardiacs website and other news publications the following day by his brother and original band member Jim Smith.
 A tribute post was made on the official site several days later by Cardiacs' "ordinary shop girl" and website maintainer, Mary.
 Following his death, Tim Smith received a raft of tributes on social media.

-An unreleased Tim Smith Cardiacs song (who had performed it solo in occasional live performances) "Vermin Mangle" was shared publicly on 30 July 2020 during Steve Davis' Tim Smith tribute show on Phoenix FM.
+An unreleased Tim Smith Cardiacs song, "Vermin Mangle" (which had been performed by Smith solo in occasional live performances), was shared publicly on 30 July 2020 during Steve Davis' Tim Smith tribute show on Phoenix FM.
 The song was officially released on 1 September 2020 to mark Smith's funeral which was held the same day.
-It was released by the band's record label, the Alphabet Business Concern, as a free download through their Bandcamp page at midnight, intended as a thank you to the group's fans.
+It was released by the band's record label, the Alphabet Business Concern, as a free download through their Bandcamp page at midnight, intended as a thank-you to the group's fans.
 It was their first single and release of new material since "Ditzy Scene" in 2007, and was intended as the closing track for the then-unreleased LSD.
 A video recording of 2005's "Secret Bull & Gate Concerts" was broadcast on Cardiacs' YouTube channel December 2020.

+2023: Death of Tim Quy; box set reissue of A Little Man and a House and the Whole World Window

-Percussionist Tim Quy died on 2 February 2023, aged 61, having been through long and difficult illnesses.
+Former Cardiacs percussionist Tim Quy died on 2 February 2023, aged 61, having been through long and difficult illnesses.
 Jim announced his passing on the Cardiacs website.

-In 2023, a 35th anniversary remastered and expanded boxset release of A Little Man and a House and the Whole World Window, overseen by Tim Smith in 2020 as his final task, was released in dedication to Smith and Quy, and quickly sold out.
+In summer 2023, a 35th anniversary remastered and expanded boxset release of A Little Man and a House and the Whole World Window, overseen by Tim Smith in 2020 as his final task, was released in dedication to Smith and Quy, and quickly sold out.